mdn/content/files/en-us/web/progressive_web_apps/tutorials/intro/service_workers/index.md

 ### Updating the PWA and deleting old caches

-As mentioned, when an existing service worker is being replaced by a new one, the existing service worker is used as the PWA's service worker until the new service work is activated.
+As mentioned, when an existing service worker is being replaced by a new one, the existing service worker is used as the PWA's service worker until the new service worker is activated.
 We use the `activate` event to delete old caches to avoid running out of space.
-We iterate over named {{domxref("Cache")}} objects, deleting all but the current one, and the set the service worker as the [`controller`](/en-US/docs/Web/API/ServiceWorkerContainer/controller) for the PWA.
+We iterate over named {{domxref("Cache")}} objects, deleting all but the current one, and then set the service worker as the [`controller`](/en-US/docs/Web/API/ServiceWorkerContainer/controller) for the PWA.

 We listen for the current service worker's global scope [`activate`](/en-US/docs/Web/API/ServiceWorkerGlobalScope/activate_event) event.

 We get the names of the existing named caches.
 We use the {{domxref("CacheStorage.keys()")}} method (again accessing `CacheStorage` through the global {{domxref("caches")}} property) which returns a {{jsxref("Promise")}} that resolves with an array containing strings corresponding to all of the named {{domxref("Cache")}} objects in the order they were created.

-We use the [`Promise.all()`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all) method to iterate thru that list name promises.
+We use the [`Promise.all()`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all) method to iterate thru that list of name cache promises.
 The `all()` method takes as input a list of iterable promises and returns a single `Promise`.
-For each name in the list of named cachees, check if the cache is the currently active cache.
+For each name in the list of named caches, check if the cache is the currently active cache.
 If not, delete it with the `Cache` [`delete()`](/en-US/docs/Web/API/Cache/delete) method.

 The last line, the `await clients.claim()` uses the [`claim()`](/en-US/docs/Web/API/Clients/claim) method of the [`Clients`](/en-US/docs/Web/API/Clients) interface to enable our service worker to set itself as the controller for our client; the "client" referring to a running instance of the PWA.
 The `claim()` method enables the service worker to "claim control" of all clients within its scope.
 This way, clients loaded in the same scope don't need to be reloaded.